johmakinen/University-course-search-tool/README.md

 # University-course-search-tool
-A (better) way to search courses in my university
+At the time of creation, you could not search courses for only certain periods.
+You could only search for courses that overlap the period you were searching.
+This annoyed me and made my life much harder when trying to plan my courses ahead of time.
+Thus, I created a better way to search courses in my university.

 ![](course_figure_cmd.png)